Residential vs. Business Internet: Is Business Internet the Better Route?

 And when it comes to the internet, the larger your employee base, the more speed your business needs.
 Again, with two people downloading data, the download speed is cut in half.
 So if you have five people downloading files at the same time instead of one person, it will take even longer for each person to download each file.
 That’s why larger businesses with more users need faster internet plans.

 For example, if you operate a call center with more than 30 employees on the phone and internet simultaneously, you’ll need to pull out the big guns and opt for a 1 Gbps, or 1,000 Mbps, plan.
 On the other hand, if you run a small mom-and-pop shop with only a few employees, a 75 Mbps plan may do the trick.
 However, you may want to add a cushion to your internet speed to make room for business growth.

 If you’re worried about the cost of business internet compared to residential internet, rest assured it comes with a wide spectrum of benefits, including reliability and faster upload speeds.
 So the investment is more than worth it.

 To help accommodate different business needs and sizes, most internet providers offer a variety of speed tiers.
 With this in mind, use the following table to understand different internet speeds and how they can benefit your organization.

 Excellent customer service

 When it comes to residential internet, customer service and tech support can be hit or miss.
-And that’s a problem when you’re dealing with issues like high latency, which can lead to disrupted conferencing, laggy streaming, and revenue loss.
+And that’s a problem when you’re dealing with issues like high latency, which can lead to disrupted conferencing, slow streaming, and revenue loss.
 Unfortunately, you can wait ages for answers from automated chat or phone assistance.
 And getting left in the dust by your current ISP is downright infuriating.